ja153903/ja153903/README.md

 ### Currently tinkering with:

-* Rust
+* TypeScript and Prisma

 ### Current Side-project:

-* Rust Web Server with Axum and AWS S3 for my photography portfolio (adding photo gallery to my personal website)
+* Working on Blog and Photography updates on my personal site